aws-samples/aws-amplify-predictions-ai-ml-with-react/README.md

   Identify #Identify text, labels, or entities (like celebrities) embedded within an image Convert #Convert from one language to another, convert text to speech, or convert speech to text ❯ Interpret #Interpret Text for Meaning, Sentiment, Idioms, Syntax, etc.
-  Infer #Add Custom Model Using Sagemaker Endpoint Learn More
+  Infer #Add Custom Models Using Sagemaker Endpoint Learn More

 ?
 What would you like to interpret?
 (Use arrow keys)